Summary

 4) Underwriting Standards in 2025 — Signals from the Market

-While underwriting is ultimately program-specific and governed by state/local program rules, 2025 best‑practice updates (e.g., TX‑PACE’s coalition guidance) are noteworthy: recommended LTAV increase to 35%, revised SIR (excluding financing costs), limits on capitalized interest/interest-only periods, and clearer eligibility for “developed” property status.
-These are not California mandates but indicate where commercial PACE norms are trending, and they inform investors’ expectations for disciplined risk management.
+While underwriting is ultimately program-specific and governed by state/local program rules, 2025 best‑practice updates (e.g., TX‑PACE’s coalition guidance) are noteworthy: recommended LTAV increase to 35%, revised Sir (excluding financing costs), limits on capitalized interest/interest-only periods, and clearer eligibility for “developed” property status.
+These are not California mandates, but rather indicators of where commercial PACE norms are trending, and they inform investors’ expectations for disciplined risk management.

 In California, the statutory caps and ability‑to‑pay metrics from AB 1284/SB 242/AB 2063 remain controlling for RPACE; the federal ATR overlay in 2026 will require documenting income, debts, housing expenses (including property taxes and insurance), and considering escrow impacts when calculating the consumer’s capacity—effectively tightening affordability screens beyond earlier California practices.